unskript/Awesome-CloudOps-Automation/README_extending_docker.md

    git clone https://github.com/unskript/Awesome-CloudOps-Automation
    ```

-2. Next, lets setup an environment variable to the custom directory.
-The `custom` directory is where we save your `runbooks` and `Actions`.
-Set an environment variable to point to the name of the custom directory.
+2. Lets assume that all your development will be done in a directory called `custom` under the Awesome-CloudOps-Automation directory.
+You could set up `custom` using any of the following methods.
+    1. Create directory under Awesome-CloudOps-Automation by name `custom`
        ```
-   export ACA_CUSTOM_DIR_NAME=custom
-   ```

-3. Next task is to create a custom Actions directory under Awesome-CloudOps-Automation.
-You could use any of
-   the following methods to accomplish this task.
-    1. Create directory under Awesome-CloudOps-Automation by name `$ACA_CUSTOM_DIR_NAME`
-       ```
        cd $HOME/Awesome-CloudOps-Automation
-       mkdir $ACA_CUSTOM_DIR_NAME
+       mkdir custom
        ```
     2. Submodule your Git repo that has your custom Actions in it.
        ```
        cd $HOME/Awesome-CloudOps-Automation
-       git submodule add https://<YOUR REPO LOCATION> $ACA_CUSTOM_DIR_NAME
+       git submodule add https://<YOUR REPO LOCATION> custom
        ```

+3. Next, lets setup an environment variable to the custom directory.
+Set an environment variable to point to the name of the custom directory.

+   ```
+   export ACA_CUSTOM_DIR_NAME=custom
+   ```

-4. Launch the Awesome Runbooks Docker.
+4. Launch the Awesome CloudOps Docker.
       ```
       docker run -it -p 8888:8888 \
              -v $HOME/.unskript:/unskript  \